 The preparation of the financial statements in conformity with IFRS requires management to make estimates, judgments and assumptions.
 These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
-Application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in the consolidated financial statements have been disclosed in Note 1.5.
+Application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these financial statements have been disclosed in Note 1.5.
 Accounting estimates could change from period to period.
 Actual results could differ from those estimates.
 Appropriate changes in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
-Changes in estimates are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the consolidated financial statements.
+Changes are made and, if material, their effects are disclosed in the notes to the unaudited consolidated interim financial statements.